 With this in mind, it’s easy to see why modern software could do more to prepare your team for future changes in the legal industry than any other adaptation your team can make.
 And to be clear, we’re not talking about legal case management software as it has existed in the past — as an ad hoc amalgam of disparate tools, technologies, and services.
-We’re talking cutting edges systems that treat case management as a holistic endeavor, with integrated productivity tools to augment accurate data entry.
+We’re talking cutting-edge systems that treat case management as a holistic endeavor, with integrated productivity tools to augment accurate data entry.

 Your case management system should be a one-stop-shop for your team, a place where they can quickly get up to date on the latest details of their case, correspond easily with team-members on any matter, access and generate complex legal documents, securely text clients as needed, and so much more.

 Cultural Evolution: Transforming the Legal Machine with Case Management Software